-Join us between 29 June–27 July 2019 for a fantastic opportunity to spend the summer studying in the vibrant, cultural and historic city of Cambridge, England.
+Join us in July 2020 for a fantastic opportunity to spend the summer studying in the vibrant, cultural and historic city of Cambridge, England.

 Immerse yourself in one of the world’s famous university cities.
 With the centre of London less than an hour away by train and social trips to popular tourist sites included, you will have plenty of time to experience all the best that England has to offer.

 Our exciting range of courses will allow you to complement your existing studies or help you discover a new passion.
 Study the works of Shakespeare and bring his plays to life, unravel the history of the English legal system and examine how modern day England is policed, understand the science behind the big questions of how and why humans behave the way we do, and more.

 You'll join us for four weeks of full-time study split into two sessions.
 You have the option to choose one module from each session.
 When you apply, please select your first choice module for each session, as well as two back-up choices for each session.

 While the summer school is designed as four-week programme with two modules, you can also enrol for a single two-week module.
 Please indicate this on your application form.

 Engage in a practical exploration of staging Shakespeare’s plays.
 Acting workshops will be led by classically trained actors and directors, and students will work towards small performances of extracts of Shakespeare’s plays.
 Attention will be given to physical preparation, speaking blank verse and the role of characterisation.
 Students will also have the opportunity to see plays in production, as part of the Cambridge Shakespeare Festival, as well as in Stratford on Avon and London, at the Globe Theatre.